Categories: Research papers

 What we know for sure is that when the above-mentioned Delta Corp increased their marketing costs considerably in 2018, their operating margin from online games dropped from 12% to 2%.
 Immediately and within the next Quarter, they scaled back such marketing stating that “the endeavour did not yield desired outcomes”.

 At EssenNVideri Media we know that most EU and US casinos see anywhere between 30% and 40% of their expenditures go to marketing.
 We have been working with operators for years and running precisely these kinds of marketing campaigns.

 Therefore, now more than ever, let us reiterate our findings: extremely competitive but immature markets such as India do not necessarily warrant an aggressive increase in marketing expenditures, such as huge casino bonuses and consistent promotional offers.
 Put simply, sustaining such a one-dimensional marketing campaign may bleed some operators financially; others may not even be able to participate adequately.

 Young middle-class Indian players (as standard median users) that access our partner platforms are apparently not predominantly looking for bonuses and promotions.

-What’s more, when people read our casino reviews we noticed that they are scrolling by the bonus offers and go straight to monetary matters.
+What’s more, when people read our casino reviews we noticed that they are scrolling through the bonus offers and going straight to monetary matters.